michael-wall/http-monitor/README.md

 The relativePageUrl should include the site friendly URL e.g. /web/xxx/savings/compare-savings-account-rates

 The expectedPageContent should be a piece of HTML content that is present on the page when the widget is rendering as expected.
-In this example it is the main HTML div tag for the target widget, which is generally present in a similar format for each widget on each page, and can be found by using for example Chrome > Inspect near the top of the target widget while viewing the page.
-It should be identical to the HTML from the page, without and additional leading or trailing spaces or carriage returns added etc.
+In these examples it is the main HTML div tag for the widget in question, which is generally present in a similar format for each widget on each page, and can be found by using for example Chrome > Inspect near the top of the target widget while viewing the page.
+The value should be identical to the HTML string from the page, without any additional leading or trailing spaces or carriage returns added etc.

 **Running the HTTP Monitor**